kirevdokimov/kirevdokimov/README.md

 ### Hi there 👋

-For now in passion with React and web stack.
+For now I am in passion with React and web stack.
 <br/> Looking for a great project (React, WebGL, ThreeJs)

 Reach me: kir@evdokimov.xyz